-The accompanying financial statements have been prepared in conformity with the disclosure and display requirements as set forth in FASB ASC 958-205-45 (formerly Statement of Financial Accounting Standards No. 117, Financial Statements of Not-for-Profit Organizations).
+The accompanying financial statements have been prepared in conformity with the disclosure and display requirements as set forth in FASB ASC 958-205-45.
 Accordingly, the net assets of Iridescent are reported in each of the following three classes: unrestricted, temporarily restricted, and permanently restricted net assets.